maalsaadi1/law-method/law/data/law-method-kb.md

 - **Knowledge & Configuration:**
   - `law-method-agent/data/law-method-kb.md`: This central knowledge base.
-  - `ide-Law-Method-composer.cfg.md`: Configuration for IDE developer agents.
+  - `ide-Law-Method-composer.cfg.md`: Configuration for IDE Composer and its delegated agents.
-  - `ide-Law-Method-composer.md`: Definition of the IDE composer agent.
+  - `ide-Law-Method-composer.md`: Definition of the IDE Composer agent.
-  - `web-Law-Method-composer-agent.cfg.md`: Configuration for the web composer agent.
+  - `web-Law-Method-composer-agent.cfg.md`: Configuration for the web Composer agent.
-  - `web-Law-Method-composer-agent.md`: Definition of the web composer agent.
+  - `web-Law-Method-composer-agent.md`: Definition of the web Composer agent.
 - **Task Definitions:**
   - Files in `law-method-agent/tasks/` or `law-method-agent/checklists/` (e.g., `checklist-run-task.md`): Reusable prompts for specific actions and also used by agents to keep agent persona files lean.
 - **Agent Personas & Templates:**